quicwg/base-drafts/draft-ietf-quic-recovery.md

 when it receives a new packet which is not one greater than the largest received packet number.

-Also, reception of an packet marked as ECN Congestion Experience (ECN-CE) SHOULD be acknowledged immediately to quicker react to congesiton events.
+Similarly, reception of an packet marked as ECN Congestion Experience (ECN-CE) SHOULD be acknowledged immediately to quicker react to congestion events.
 Additional ECN-CE marks received during the same recovery period are also immediately acknowledged to correctly account for ECN-CE marks in the recovery period.